mvolkmann/blog/src/smalltalk.md

 For example, in `2 raisedTo: 1 + 3 factorial`,
 the order is `#factorial`, `#+`, and `#raisedTo`.

+When entering code to send a message, completion hints are provided if at least the first letter in the message name is typed and the tab key is pressed.
+For example, entering `7 s` and pressing the tab key shows possible completions of `shallowCopy`, `sqrt`, and more.
+Use the up and down arrow keys to select a completion and press the return key to accept it.

 If a message is sent to an object from a Workspace window and no compatible method is found, the following popup will appear: